 - Consider EPA's Recommendations of environmental performance standards and ecolabels when specifying products.

-- Within an acceptable category of product, use materials and assemblies with the lowest level of volatile organic compounds (VOCs) and any chemicals that reduce indoor environmental quality.
-See WBDG Evaluating and Selecting Green Products and Enhance Indoor Environmental Quality.
+- Within an acceptable category of product, use materials and assemblies with the lowest level of volatile organic compounds (VOCs) or other chemicals that degrade indoor environmental quality.
+See WBDG Evaluating and Selecting Green Products and Enhance Indoor Environmental Quality (IEQ).

 - Eliminate the use of asbestos, lead, and PCBs in all products and assemblies.
 See WBDG High-Performance HVAC.

-- Eliminate the use of chlorofluorocarbons (CFCs) and hydrochlorofluorocarbons (HCFCs) as refrigerants in all HVAC systems.
+- Eliminate the use of chlorofluorocarbons (CFCs) and hydro-chlorofluorocarbons (HCFCs) as refrigerants in any HVAC systems.

-- Select paints, coatings, plastics, rubbers, and seals that are free from flame retardants and / or softeners containing SCCPs [short-chained chlorinated paraffins] (not more than 0.1 percent by weight), 10 carbon atoms to 13 carbon atoms, minimum 48 percent chlorine by weight, unless it can be shown that the SCCPs are present above this threshold due to the use of recycled content.
+- Select paints, coatings, plastics, rubbers, and seals that are free from flame retardants / softeners containing short-chained chlorinated paraffins (SCCPs) – i.e., not more than 0.1 percent by weight – 10 carbon atoms to 13 carbon atoms – minimum 48 percent chlorine by weight (unless it can be demonstrated that the SCCPs are present above this threshold due to the recycled content).

-- Select paints, coatings, plastics, rubbers and seals that are free from flame retardants and / or softeners containing PBDEs and HBCD.
+- Select paints, coatings, plastics, rubbers and seals that are free from flame retardants / softeners containing Polybrominated diphenyl ethers (PBDEs) or Hexabromocyclododecane (HBCD).

-- Avoid product coatings that contain fluorotelomers based on C8 or higher fluorocarbon chemistries.
+- Avoid product coatings that contain fluorotelomers which are based on C8 or higher fluorocarbon chemistries.

-- Use detergents that do not contain NPE and APE surfactants and are certified by EPA's Safer Choice Program.
+- Use detergents that do not contain Nonylphenol Ethoxylates (NPE) or Alkylphenol Ethoxylates (APE) surfactants, and that are certified by EPA's Safer Choice Program.

-- When possible, give preference to products that openly disclose substances used in the manufacture of a product and substances comprising the final product.
+- Whenever possible give preference to purchasing products that openly disclose both the substances which are used in the manufacturing process for the product, and also disclose the full list of substances which are contained in the final product.

 Give Preference to Locally Produced Materials with Low Embodied Energy Content

-- Evaluate the use of locally produced products to stimulate local economies and reduce transportation burdens and greenhouse gas generation.
+- Evaluate the use of locally produced products in order to stimulate local economies and to reduce transportation burdens and greenhouse gas generation.